 Juliann Garey, MA.
 Ms. Garey is a renowned journalist with 18 years experience writing and editing for over a dozen national publications.
 Her specialties range from health writing to arts coverage, finance, lifestyle & culture, parenting, women’s issues, personal essays and film and book reviews.
 Ms. Garey has also worked in book publishing as a senior editor for a publishing company specializing in health and wellness where she was also responsible for website content.
 More recently, Ms. Garey has begun mental health advocacy work, writing op-eds and essays and speaking to groups across the country in an effort to educate and eliminate the stigma that exists with regard to mental illness.
 She is currently designing a course on Narratives of Mental Illness which she will teach in the Child and Adolescent Mental Health Studies Dept. through the NYU Medical school.
 She has sold original screenplays and television pilots to several studios and networks.
 Her first novel, Too Bright To Hear Too Loud To See was named one of NPR’s “Best Books of 2013.”
 Ms. Garey has contributed work to The New York Times, Marie Claire Salon, Elle, New York Magazine, L.A.
 Times, Parenting Mirabella, Village Voice, Reader’s Digest, More, and Huffington Post.
 Ms. Garey has received fellowships in creative writing and has also taught writing at the college level.
 She graduated summa cum laude from Yale University and has a Master’s degree from the Columbia Graduate School of Journalism.

-Alison Kaplan, MFA.
+Alison Kaplan, MFA, JD.
 Ms. Kaplan is a 2013 graduate of Pace University School of Law, Alison McKay Kaplan has been aware of NAMI-NYC Metro’s work for many years.
 Ms. Kaplan became personally involved with NAMI-NYC when she joined the NAMIWalks MHLS team in 2012.
 The Walk inspired her to do more for the organization and contribute to its mission in advocating, supporting and educating families and individuals affected by mental illness.
 Ms. Kaplan has background in grassroots organizing through her experience as a past Board member of Transportation Alternatives and as an Executive Committee member at the NYC National Lawyers Guild, Pace University Law School chapter.
 Prior to law school, Ms. Kaplan worked as a fundraising consultant to organizations in need of strategic and development planning.
 Ms. Kaplan plans to work as a legal services attorney on behalf of the elderly and those affected by physical disabilities and mental health issues.
 She is passionate about utilizing her expertise to raise the public’s awareness about mental illness and to shape the national public policy landscape for individuals and families impacted by mental illness.
 Ms. Kaplan received her BA in Literature from Purchase College and MFA in Arts Administration from Columbia University.
 Recent awards include the Vanessa H. Merton Public Service Award and the Public Interest Law Center Pro Bono Justice Award for extraordinary pro bono service.

 Linda Lee.
 Ms. Lee is the associate executive director of Korean Community Services of Metropolitan New York, Inc., founded in 1973 as New York’s first community-based organization focused on the Korean community.
 The organization provides community services, including after school programs, an adult center and ESL classes; programs for the aging through three senior centers; and public health and research services, with centers focused on diabetes, hepatitis B, immunization and tobacco control, among others.
 Prior to this position, Ms. Lee worked in operations for the New York State Health Foundation and as a social work intern in the North Shore/Long Island Jewish Health System.
 Ms. Lee, who holds a B.A. from Barnard College and a M.S.W. from Columbia, has a close relative living with schizophrenia and bipolar disorder.